Don Martin (cartoonist): Style and technique

-Martin's immediately recognizable drawing style (which featured bulbous noses and the iconic hinged foot) was loose, rounded, and filled with broad slapstick.
+Martin's immediately recognizable drawing style (which featured bulbous noses and hinged feet) was loose, rounded, and filled with broad slapstick.
 His inspirations, plots, and themes were often bizarre and at times bordered on the berserk.
 In his earliest years with Mad, Martin used a more jagged, scratchy line.
 His style evolved, settling into its familiar form by 1964.
 It was typified by a sameness in the appearance of the characters (the punchline to a strip often was emphasized by a deadpan take with eyes half open and the mouth absent or in a tight, small circle of steadfast perplexity) and by an endless capacity for newly coined, onomatopoetic sound effects, such as "BREEDEET BREEDEET" for a croaking frog, "PLORTCH" for a knight being stabbed by a sword, or "FAGROON klubble klubble" for a collapsing building.
 (Martin's dedication to onomatopoeia was such that he owned a vanity license plate which read "SHTOINK," patterned after the style of his famed sound effects.)

+In a 1981 interview with the magazine Cartoonist Profiles, Martin discussed his theory of sound effects:

+“When other people try to write a Don Martin sound effect for me, they don’t do it correctly.
+Most of the time they put in a bunch of arbitrary letters that don’t mean anything at all...I can tell that they aren’t thinking about what the sound would really be like.

+For example, if they do somebody getting hit on the head with a crowbar, they will go “groink.”
+Now, that’s not a crowbar landing on the head!
+The sound would have a clang to it, “pwang” or “spwang.”
+“Spwang” would mean the skull is soft, because it has a wet sound to it.
+The sound wouldn’t be “groink.”
+“Groink” is when you put two fingers in someone’s nose and pull it about six inches from the front of the face.
+That’s “groink”! ...It wouldn’t be just a bunch of letters.
+I figure the sounds out.
+In other words, I really do think about them and each sound has its own inner logic.”

 His characters often had ridiculous, rhyming names such as Fester Bestertester or Fonebone (which was expanded to Freenbean I. Fonebone in at least one strip), as well as Lance Parkertip, Noted Notary Public.
 In this middle period, Martin created some of his most absurdist work—for example, "National Gorilla Suit Day"—an extended narrative in which a hapless character is violently assaulted by a series of attackers in various disguises, including gorillas dressed as men.
 Charles Taylor described Martin's unique art style: